martingalmarino/-sunalyze/Desktop/solarcalculator/README.md

-# SolarCalc - Solar Panel Savings Calculator
+# Sunalyze - Solar Panel Savings Calculator

 A comprehensive Next.js application for calculating solar panel savings and ROI across different US states.
 Built with TypeScript, TailwindCSS, and optimized for SEO.